 Having identified the twelve most powerful questions, we then subjected them to rigorous confirmatory analyses.
 The meta-analysis presented in the book was one such study.
-In the next section we will describe it in detail.
+In the next section we will

 Appendix E: The Meta-analysis

 "What are the details of the meta-analysis?"